qiaoqiao7878/Coursera/README.md

 # Coursera

-The provided code on Coursera(without assignments)
+The provided code on Coursera(without assignments) and some notes

-Deep Learning Specialization:
+## Deep Learning Specialization:

 C1.
 Neural Networks and Deep Learning